EnTing0417/go-openapi-example/README.md

 # add new api

-STEP 1 - Add new code snippet in main.go,
+STEP 1 - Add new code snippet in main.go

 ```
 // @BasePath /api/v1